General Tour Info

 Whether you're hiking all day or traveling by train, our inns are more than just a place to sleep, they are an integral part of the experience and are among the highlights of our trip.
 We look for comfortable rooms, spectacular settings, friendly service, and a cozy and authentic atmosphere.
 The inns we've selected are generally small and family-run, and they all feel good to come home to after an exerting day of hiking.
 Our inns set high standards for themselves, and everywhere we stop you will find utmost cleanliness and comfort.
 You honestly won't find better accommodations anywhere.
 Alpinehikers tours are marked by excellent accommodations at reasonable prices, and you'll agree the intimacy and ambiance of these inns adds immeasurably to the quality of our tours.
 Our inns are listed on the detailed tour itineraries, and we invite you to compare with other options.

-Our inn-to-inn combo tours, Bernese Oberland Highlights, and Dolomites Val Gardena Traverse combine short 2-4 day inn-to-inn stretches with dayhikes from comfortable village hotels.
+Our inn-to-inn combo tours, Bernese Oberland Highlights, and Haute Route Highlights combine short 2-4 day inn-to-inn stretches with dayhikes from comfortable village hotels.
 They offer more opportunities for relaxation at very comfortable 3 and 4-star hotels in the villages while including adventurous stretches to remote huts and inns.

-On our village-based tours, the Secret Valais Valleys, Jungfrau, Matterhorn, and combined Jungfrau + Matterhorn tours, we stay in very comfortable 3 to 4-star hotels, and take dayhikes each day.
+On our village-based tours, the Classic Peaks, The Glacier Express, Jungfrau, Matterhorn, and combined Jungfrau + Matterhorn tours, we stay in very comfortable 3 to 4-star hotels, and take dayhikes each day.
 These also tend to be small, family-run, and filled with traditional alpine-style ambiance.
 Many of our hotels are known locally for their excellent cuisine, and the comfort level is very high.
 You will always have your own bathroom, and will be pampered by the highest standards of service and comfort.

 Our most luxurious tour, The Grand Tour is a village-based tour that takes you to three classic hiking destinations in Switzerland.
 You'll stay in absolute luxury, in the best 4 and 5-star hotels these regions have to offer.
-The hotels are unforgettable, the spas are impeccable, the cuisine is world-class, and - combined with some of the best hiking on this planet - both are truly memorable splurges for a hiking trip in Switzerland!
+The hotels are unforgettable, the spas are impeccable, the cuisine is world-class, and - combined with some of the best hiking on this planet - both are truly memorable splurges for a hiking trip to the Swiss Alps!

 What about our meals?

 You'll be exercising all day, pleasantly tired, and ravenously hungry!
 So we'll treat ourselves to some fabulous meals.
 Our meals are carefully prepared, beautifully presented, and wonderfully satisfying.
 We might enjoy classic cheese fondue or raclette one night, and the best local specialties the region has to offer the next.
 With just a few exceptions (noted on the tour itineraries), all meals are included in the price of our hiking tours.
+Normally we will leave one night free for you to explore on your own.
 We'll start with a rich continental breakfast each morning at our inn, and finish with a multi-course feast in our hotel or a local restaurant every night.
 For lunch we like to get creative.
 We prepare a picnic lunch each day, and we take a lot of pride in our hearty picnics, making lunch something to look forward to as well!

 What kind of condition should I be in for one of these tours?